awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-getting-started.md

 1. When the kernel starts, run the cells in the notebook book until **Kick off SageMaker Training Job \(Optional\)**\.

-1. Optionally, you can run the cells in **Kick off SageMaker Training Job \(Optional\)** if you want to create a SageMaker training job to train an XGboost classifier\.
+1. Optionally, you can run the cells in **Kick off SageMaker Training Job \(Optional\)** if you want to create a SageMaker training job to train an XGBoost classifier\.
 You can find the cost to run an SageMaker training job in [Amazon SageMaker Pricing](http://aws.amazon.com/sagemaker/pricing/)\.

    Alternatively, you can add the code blocks found in [Training XGBoost Classifier](#data-wrangler-getting-started-train-xgboost) to the notebook and run them to use the [XGBoost](https://xgboost.readthedocs.io/en/latest/) open source library to train an XGBoost classifier\.